Reviewed by: Kiley Griffin, R.N.

 Here are the most common scenarios when a nursing cover letter is required:

 - Applying directly to a specific person: Suppose the job posting invites applicants to apply to a particular individual instead of a general application system.
 In that case, it is appropriate to include a cover letter and address it to the individual.
+This is especially important for new grad nurses with less experience.

-- When requested in a job listing: Some job listings specifically request candidates to submit a cover letter with their application.
+- When requested in a job listing: Some job listings specifically request candidates to submit a professional cover letter with their application.
 Following job listing requirements to include a cover letter shows hiring managers that you follow instructions and have an eye for detail.
 Both are essential qualities in the nursing profession.

 Benefits to Writing a Nursing Cover Letter

 Knowing you are the best candidate for the job and proving it are two different things.
-You may have an impeccable resume; however, 20 other candidates are applying for the same position.
+You may have an impeccable nursing resume; however, 20 other candidates are applying for the same position.

 Resumes are neatly spun packages of information about a candidate’s education, job history (when applicable), and professional certification.
 They leave little room for information about who you are as a candidate.